-The AD7942 is a 14-bit, charge redistribution, successive approximation PulSAR[®] ADC that operates from a single power supply, VDD, between 2.3 V to 5.5 V. It contains a low power, high speed, 14-bit sampling ADC with no missing codes, an internal conversion clock, and a versatile serial interface port.
+The AD7942 is a 14-bit, charge redistribution successive approximation, analog-to-digital converter (ADC) that operates from a single 5V power supply, VDD.
+It contains a low power, high speed, 14-bit sampling ADC with no missing codes, an internal conversion clock, and a versatile serial interface port.
 The part also contains a low noise, wide bandwidth, short aperture delay track-and-hold circuit.
-On the CNV rising edge, it samples an analog input IN+ between 0 V to V{REF} with respect to a ground sense IN-.
-The reference voltage, V{REF}, is applied externally and can be set up to be the supply voltage.
-Its power scales linearly with the throughput.
+On the CNV rising edge, it samples an analog input IN+ between 0 V to REF with respect to a ground sense IN-.
+The reference voltage, REF, is applied externally and can be set up to the supply voltage.

+Its power scales linearly with throughput.